sherrymax/ephesoft/configuration-steps/README.md

 cmisImport.cronxpression=0 0/15 * ? * *
 ```

-Default value for this property is set to every 15 mins.
+P.S: Even though the default value for this property is 15 mins, it is ok to set the value to 1 min.

 ## 6. Disabling/Enabling CMIS import functionality
 For enabling/disabling CMIS import functionality user can uncomment/comment the following line in `Ephesoft_Home\applicationContext.xml`